ultralytics/ultralytics/docs/models/fast-sam.md

 ## Overview

-FastSAM is designed to address the limitations of the Segment Anything Model (SAM), a heavy Transformer model with substantial computational resource requirements.
+FastSAM is designed to address the limitations of the [Segment Anything Model (SAM)](sam.md), a heavy Transformer model with substantial computational resource requirements.
 The FastSAM decouples the segment anything task into two sequential stages: all-instance segmentation and prompt-guided selection.
-The first stage uses a Convolutional Neural Network (CNN)-based detector to produce the segmentation masks of all instances in the image.
+The first stage uses [YOLOv8-seg](../tasks/segment.md) to produce the segmentation masks of all instances in the image.
 In the second stage, it outputs the region-of-interest corresponding to the prompt.

 ## Key Features